arselzer/Citation.js/README.md

 Unordered data makes crawling and generating trees of citations challenging for crawlers.

-I believe we need to get rid of MLA.
+No document says that the URL has to be given.
+Not specifying the URL would make most citations useless, and should therefore be in the standard.
+I have had teachers, which ask to "cite in MLA", and then complain that there are no URLs.

-We need a web standard for citations.
+We need a better standard for citations.